siemens/OOASP/asp_interactive_configuration/DOC.md

 ### Incremental solving

-This multi shot encoding can directly be used for incremental solving.
-With this idea we can ground for id `1` and try to find a configuration using Task 1 *Complete*, if there is no complete configuration (returns UNSAT) with this many object, we ground for the next object `2` and repeat the process until we have a satisfiable answer.
+This multi-shot encoding can directly be used for incremental solving.
+With this idea we can ground for id `1` and try to find a configuration using Task 1 *Complete*, if there is no complete configuration (returns UNSAT) with this number of objects, we ground for the next object `2` and repeat the process until we have a satisfiable answer.